Management of Chemical Substances in Products

 Legal and Regulatory Compliance

 More and more nations are regulating chemicals.
-We investigate regulations and chemical hazards as early as possible, analyze the information we obtain, and then supply products accordingly.
+We investigate regulations and chemical hazards as early as possible by using such as an industry standard survey tools, analyze the information we obtain, and then supply products accordingly.

 - Measures for Meeting the RoHS Directive*1